33mestre/java_base/sys/SHELSON_FERRARI_CV_en.md

   - Architecture and programming of computer systems, developing solutions for multi-brand transaction issuance and bank slips;
   - Project management as a technical leader, collaborating with other leaders and partners;
   - Development and migration of service components, optimizing stored procedures in the database;
-  - Ensuring efficient processing of financial transactions with a focus on security and compliance with banking requirements;
+  - Ensuring efficient processing of financial transactions with a focus on security and compliance with banking requirements.
 - **Technologies and Tools**:
   - Languages and Frameworks: Java 8, JavaScript, Shell Script;
   - Databases: Relational databases, SQL Stored Procedures, Pure JDBC;